Total Time: About an hour | Serves 4-5

 - Simmer, stirring occasionally, until the gravy can heavily coat the back of a spoon.
 Season with salt and black pepper.

-- Transfer to a serving dish; garnish with chopped parsley and a side of lingonberry jam (optional, but the jam does add a bright contrast to the heavy gravy)
+- Transfer to a serving dish; garnish with chopped parsley.
+Plate with mashed potatoes, meat balls, and side of lingonberry jam (optional, but the jam does add a bright contrast to the rich gravy).

 Swedish Chef: “Hirdy Birdy Firdy, Bjork-Bjork!”